 What is the UNH Carpool Parking Program?

-To encourge carpooling, which helps conservation resources—and parking spaces— UNH reserves a parking area for people who carpool.
+To encourage carpooling, which helps conserve resources — and parking spaces — UNH reserves a parking area for people who carpool.

 Where is the designated carpool area?